 The three professional groups who offered financial and organizational support to these parent committees were: the Ohio School Psychology Association (O.S.P.A.), the Ohio Federation Council for Exceptional Children (O.F.C.E.C.) and the Ohio Speech and Hearing Association (O.S.H.A.).
 Originally The Ohio Coalition was funded only by private donations from the parent and professional organizations.
 The groups formed the coalition because, like most states at the time, Ohio excluded many children with disabilities from public education.
 Unable to make progress in that public policy arena, the groups decided to come together to insure that parents' voices were heard regarding significant public policy issues affecting children with disabilities.
 The professional organizations, through the dues and donations of their members provided the financial support for the parents who volunteered.

 Kay Hughes, from Columbus, a parent of a son with a learning disability, served as the first director of the organization in 1972.
-O.C.E.H.C. was incorporated in 1974.
+O.C.E.H.C. was incorporated in 1974 and became a 501 (c) 3 non profit organization.
 The initial trustees of the organization were Robert Carson, Sylvania, Ohio; Patricia Ann Lilac, Dayton, Ohio; and Jack Dauterman, Columbus, Ohio, all parents or consumers.
 Kay Hughes was followed as director by Paula Pierce, from Dayton, a parent of a son with a hearing impairment as the second director, followed by Linda Sabo, from Columbus, a parent of a daughter with learning disabilities as the third director.
 In December 1979, Margaret Burley, became the director after serving on the Ohio Coalition Board of Directors for 5 years.

 Margaret Burley's son was born in 1962 and had been diagnosed with Congenital Rubella Syndrome which left him blind and mentally challenged.
 She had to fight for educational services for him when he became of school age since his severe disabilities led the school district to determine that he was inappropriate for public education.
 This was an administrative determination called an E-1 Exclusion in Ohio.